Rules of snooker: Foul and a miss

-If a player fouls and misses in a non-snookered scenario, and if the opponent requests that the shot be replayed from the original position, a second failure to make a best attempt is ruled a foul and a miss regardless of the score difference.
+If a player fouls and misses in a non-snookered scenario, or even in a partially snookered scenario where there is straight central full ball contact available to a ball "on", and if the opponent requests that the shot be replayed from the original position, a second failure is ruled a foul and a miss regardless of the score difference.
 The fouling player is issued a warning by the referee, and a third such failure forfeits the frame to the opponent.
 A foul after such a warning is very rare.

 The end of a frame

 A frame normally ends in one of three ways.